-- Since 2001, laboratory-confirmed influenza has been a notifiable disease in all Australian states and territories (except the Australian Capital Territory and South Australia) and reported in the National Notifiable Diseases Surveillance System (see above). - In 2005, five sentinel general practitioner schemes contribute reports of influenza-like illness: the Australian Sentinel Practice Research Network, the Tropical Influenza Surveillance from the Northern Territory, the New South Wales Sentinel General Practice Scheme, the Victorian Sentinel General Practice Scheme and Western Australian sentinel general practices. - The Virology and Serology Laboratory Reporting Scheme laboratory reports of influenza diagnoses including virus type.
+- Since 2001, laboratory-confirmed influenza has been a notifiable disease in all Australian states and territories (except South Australia) and reported in the National Notifiable Diseases Surveillance System (see above). - In 2007, six sentinel general practitioner schemes contribute reports of influenza-like illness: the Australian Sentinel Practice Research Network, the Tropical Influenza Surveillance from the Northern Territory, the New South Wales Sentinel General Practice Scheme, the Victorian Sentinel General Practice Scheme, Queensland and Western Australian sentinel general practices. - The Laboratory Virology and Serology Reporting Scheme laboratory reports of influenza diagnoses including virus type.

-The results of each of the schemes are published together fortnightly throughout the year on the Communicable Diseases Australia Website as the National Influenza Surveillance Scheme.
+The results of each of the schemes are published together fortnightly throughout the influenza season (May to October) on the Communicable Diseases Australia Website as the Australian Influenza Report.

-Annual reports on influenza in Australia are published in CDI each year (Commun Dis Intell 2004; 28:160-168).
+Annual reports on influenza in Australia are published in CDI each year (Commun Dis Intell 2006;30:189- 200).
 These reports include the above data as well as absenteeism data from a major national employer, hospitalisation and mortality data and influenza typing data from the WHO Collaborating Centre for Influenza Reference and Research.

-Sentinel Chicken Surveillance Program
+Sentinel Chicken Surveillance Programme

-The Sentinel Chicken Surveillance Program is used to provide an early warning of increased flavivirus activity in Australia.
+The Sentinel Chicken Surveillance Programme is used to provide an early warning of increased flavivirus activity in Australia.
 The main viruses of concern are Murray Valley encephalitis (MVEV) and Kunjin viruses.
 MVEV causes the disease Murray Valley encephalitis (formerly known as Australian encephalitis), a potentially fatal disease in humans.
 Encephalitis is less frequent in cases of Kunjin virus infection and these encephalitis cases have a lower rate of severe sequelae.

 These viruses are enzootic in parts of the north-east Kimberley region of Western Australia and the Top End of the Northern Territory but are epizootic in other areas of the Kimberley, Pilbara, Gascoyne Murchison and Mid-west regions of Western Australia, in north Queensland and in Central Australia.
 MVEV is also responsible for occasional epidemics of encephalitis in eastern Australia.
-The most recent was in 1974 when there were 13 fatalities and cases were reported from all mainland states.
-Since then, 72 clinical cases of MVEV have been reported, 63 from the north of Australia and nine from Central Australia.
-Since 1974 there have been 20 cases of Kunjin virus reported.

 Since 1974, a number of sentinel chicken flocks have been established in Australia to provide an early warning of increased MVEV activity.
 These programs are supported by individual state health departments.
-Each State has a contingency plan which will be implemented if one or more chickens in a flock seroconverts to MVEV.
+Each state has a contingency plan that will be implemented if one or more chickens in a flock seroconverts to MVEV.

-Currently, 30 flocks are maintained in the north of Western Australia, nine in the Northern Territory, seven in New South Wales and 10 in Victoria.
-There are no flocks in Northern Queensland in 2004-05.
+Currently, flocks are maintained in the north of Western Australia, the Northern Territory, New South Wales and in Victoria.
 The flocks in Western Australia and the Northern Territory are tested all year round but those in New South Wales and Victoria are tested only in the summer months, during the main MVEV risk season.
-Results will be posted on the National Arbovirus Surveillance Website by state representatives.
-A yearly summary is presented in CDI.
+Results are posted on the National Arbovirus Surveillance Website by state representatives.
+A yearly summary is presented in CDI (Commun Dis Intell 2006;30:411-429).